 When I entered the grand ballroom in the Catherine Palace, just outside St Petersburg, Russia, I was captivated by the idea of swirling around this space wearing exquisite silks and jewels like Natasha Rostov in War and Peace.

-in 2016 Lily James got to live out my fantasy on TV!
+In 2016 Lily James got to live out my fantasy on TV!
 It couldn’t happen to a nicer person.
 She’s playing a fairy-tale princess, of the 19th-century Russian kind, whose fairy-tale life collides with Napoleon’s invasion of her country.
 The six-part BBC adaption of the mammoth Tolstoy novel is the latest work of Andrew Davies, that wonderful screenwriter who delighted us all with his versions of Pride & Prejudice and Vanity Fair.

 As well as the lovely Lily James, there’s the brooding James Norton, the sultry Tuppence Middleton, the glamorous Gillian Andersen and the peerless Greta Scacchi, Jim Broadbent and Stephen Rea.

-I love Russian literature and travelling to places that have featured in books and films.
+I love Russian literature and I love travelling to places that have featured in books and films.
 War & Peace was filmed on location in Russia, and then in Latvia and Lithuania when Russia got too expensive.
 It brings to vivid life the decadent world of aristocratic Tsarist Russia and the tragic consequences of war.

 Here are our top five film locations where you can enter into the world of War & Peace: